haukurk/pyslaquery/README.md

 pyslaquery
 ==========
-A simple wrapper for querying messages, channels and other information from Slack channels.
+A really simple wrapper around Slack API, for querying and from Slack Channels.

+*tags: query, Slack API, python.

 The API is located at https://slack.com/api